 Complete the homework assignments.
 Start homework assignments early and discuss these with your classmates.
 Write your attempts to solve the homework on scratch paper.
-You must re-write- carefully and neatly- your solutions according to the requested format.
+You must re-write-carefully and neatly-your solutions according to the requested format.
 When your homework is returned with a grade, compare your solutions to the posted answers and solutions; you might learn a new technique or another way to understand a concept.

 Work through the textbook exercises.
 Attempt these problems and test your understanding.
 Ask questions about these exercises.
-Ask your classmates, your LA, your instructor, your roommate, your lab parter, etc. Part of the fun of mathematics is that you can discus mathematical problems with others and together you can discover a solution.
+Ask your classmates, your instructor, your roommate, etc. Part of the fun of mathematics is that you can discuss mathematical problems with others and together you can discover a solution.